-- A dedicated learning space.
-Whether it’s the bedroom, the kitchen table or an office, make sure you have a good internet connection and all the supplies needed for your child to be a successful student, like a calendar to mark deadlines and write out a to do list.
-Also, make sure the space is free from distractions like TV, and silence or remove cellphones from the space during school hours.
+- Have a dedicated learning space.
+Whether it’s a desk in their bedroom, the kitchen table or an office, having a space free of distractions (like TV and phones), is important for focus and success.
+Include all the supplies needed for your child to be a successful student.
+Bonus idea: have a calendar to mark deadlines on and a notepad or whiteboard to write out a to do list in this area

 - Create a schedule and stick to it.
-Routines keep us stay organized, help us know what to expect and make us feel more in control.
-This can boost your child’s self-confidence and improve their mental health.
-Don’t forget to build in breaks – for snacks and meals or taking a walk or bike ride.
+Routines keep us organized, help us know what to expect and make us feel more in control.
+This can boost your child’s motivation and decrease stress.
+Have the same wake up, school, meal times, etc every day.
+Don’t forget to build in breaks – for fun, social, and relaxation activities.

 - Start with the most difficult assignments.
 We’re usually more focused when we first begin a project at the start of our day, so have them save easier assignments for later in the day when they may be more distracted or mentally tired.